 Three Idaho vineyards combine their signature wines and menus for a taste that’s sure to please your next group

 The Idaho wine industry is both fast growing and highly respected.
-An ideal growing season and cold winters are a consistent balance for the health of the vines.
-No stranger to farming, some of the first grapes planted in the Pacific-Northwest can be attributed to Lewiston during the 1860s.
+An ideal growing season and cold winters are a consistent balance for the health of the vines at Idaho vineyards.
+No stranger to farming, some of the first grapes planted in the Pacific Northwest can be attributed to Lewiston during the 1860s.

-In 2007, the Snake River Valley American Viticultural Area (AVA) in Southwest Idaho, was federally approved as a grape-growing region.
-Eight years later, the Eagles Foothills AVA federally designated a grape growing sub-AVA of the Snake River Valley AVA.
+In 2007, the Snake River Valley American Viticultural Area (AVA) in Southwest Idaho was federally approved as a grape-growing region.
+Eight years later, the Eagle Foothills AVA federally designated a grape growing sub-AVA of the Snake River Valley AVA.